exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

 In order to execute the example successfully you need to
 1. [Create a BucketFS connection](#bucketfs-connection)
 2. Activate the AAF's SLC
-2. Create the involved database schemas
+3. Make sure the database schemas used in the example exist.

 The example assumes the name for the BucketFS Connection `<CONNECTION_NAME>` to be `BFS_CON`.

-The following SQL statements activate the AAF's SLC and create the involved database schemas:
+The following SQL statements activate the AAF's SLC and create the required database schemas unless they already exist:

 ```shell
 ALTER SYSTEM SET SCRIPT_LANGUAGES='R=builtin_r JAVA=builtin_java PYTHON3=builtin_python3 PYTHON3_AAF=localzmq+protobuf:///bfsdefault/default/temp/exasol_advanced_analytics_framework_container_release?lang=python#/buckets/bfsdefault/default/temp/exasol_advanced_analytics_framework_container_release/exaudf/exaudfclient_py3';